Personal cheat on Docker Basics

 User-defined bridge networks are created and configured using docker network

-requirements, you can configure each user-defined bridge separately
+requirements, you can configure each user-defined bridge separately, as you

 create it.